pedal-edu/pedal/docsrc/teachers/quickstart.rst

     # ...
 More instructor logic can go here ...

-    resolve()

 After just the lines above, the learners' submission will have been:

 * Checked for `Source` code errors that prevent parsing, with relevant syntax error messages generated.
 * Executed in our `Sandbox` (relatively safely), with relevant runtime error messages generated and student data stored in a `student` variable.
 * Reviewed by `TIFA`, which detects and provides feedback on common algorithmic errors (e.g., unused variables).
-* A default `Resolver` is provided to be called at the end of your script.
+* A default `Resolver` is called at the end of your script.

 We'll talk about what you get from the features above, but first, let's talk about how you provide custom feedback.